Proofme-id/Documentation/custom_identification_page.md

 Example with a Proofme ID<br>
 `wss://api.proofme.id/?channel=undefined&data=proofme:b7264dd0-b9f4-479f-adc3-db7c3d0cdcf3`

-Example with a Identification ID<br>
+Example with an Identification ID<br>
 `wss://api.proofme.id/?channel=undefined&data=id:505c0af1-4807-41ed-83ba-d0f0c2571815`

 Notice the channel value which is undefined.
-The host receives a channel ID this way for the client to connect to so the host himself can't define this. <br>
+The host receives a channel ID this way for the client to connect to so the host itself can't define this. <br>
 Once the websocket connection is successfully made, we receive messages in JSON.

-Below an overview of messages to receive.
+## Below an overview of messages to receive.

-# "host"
+___
+#### host

 This type will give back a channelId on which the client can connect to with some other minor information.